Name: Adoption of Retired Research Dogs and Cats

 the opportunity to be adopted into loving homes instead of being euthanized after

 being used for scientific, medical or educational research.
-S 587, which unanimously
+The New Jersey

-passed the Senate in 2018 (as S2387), would require research institutions and
+bills, which passed the Senate last session, would require research institutions

-product testing facilities to offer dogs and cats used in research to an animal
+and product testing facilities to offer dogs and cats used in research to an

-shelter or rescue organization for adoption if the animal is deemed appropriate
+animal shelter or rescue organization for adoption if the animal is deemed